0xneelo/Superflow-Whitepaper/Documents/S2_Model_Insider Advantage at Token Launch.md

-# Mathematical Model: Insider Advantage at Token Launch
+# Section 2 - Mathematical Model: Insider Advantage at Token Launch

 ## Step 1: Setup the Timeline and Market Participants